Understanding the impact of your road traffic accident injuries

 Small claims personal injury and whiplash law changes

 New rules and tariffs now apply to small personal injury claims following a road traffic accident.
 On 31st May 2021, a tariff was introduced by the government to correlate the level of compensation awarded for whiplash claims to the duration that the injury has been sustained.
-The aim is to reduce the overall costs and number of fraudulent, false, or exaggerated claims and potentially reduce the price of motor insurance premiums for road users and drivers.
+The aim is to reduce the overall costs and number of fraudulent, false or exaggerated claims and potentially reduce the price of motor insurance premiums for road users and drivers.
 Further changes and updates include:

-• The small claims general damages limit will rise for road traffic accident injuries from £1,000 to £5,000.
+- The small claims limit will rise for road traffic accident injuries from £1,000 to £5,000.

-• Compensation for soft tissue and whiplash injury claims is now fixed, banded by severity, and lower than before.
+- Compensation for soft tissue and whiplash injury claims is now fixed, banded by severity and lower than before.

-• People can no longer recover their legal costs from the other side in a small claim.
-These will now be deducted from compensation awards up to £5,000.'
+- People can no longer recover their legal costs from the other side in a small claim.
+These will now be deducted from compensation awards up to £5,000.

-• Some other minor road traffic accident injuries - like simple fractures - are now classed as a small claim.
+- Some other minor road traffic accident injuries - like simple fractures - are now classed as a small claim.

 Did you know?

-Over 22,400 pedestrians, 17,500 cyclists, 16,800 motorcyclists and nearly 94,000 car occupants became casualties on our roads during 2018.
+Around 19,000 pedestrians, 15,000 cyclists, 16,000 motorcyclists and 72,000 car occupants became casualties on our roads during 2023.

-In the same period, 63% of all road traffic accident casualties
+In the same period, 63% of all road traffic accident casualties occurred in built-up areas.

 Source: Department for Transport